mixmaxhq/mongo-cursor-pagination/README.md

 ### Indexes for sorting

 `mongo-cursor-pagination` uses `_id` as a secondary sorting field when providing a `paginatedField` property.
-It is recommended that you have an index for optimal performace.
+It is recommended that you have an index for optimal performance.
 Example:

 ```
 MongoPaging.find(db.people, {